functorz-tech/momen_doc/data/overview.md

 If obtaining data from a database, you need to determine the following:

-**Tables** You can select all system tables and developer-created tables.
+**Tables**: You can select all system tables and developer-created tables.

-**Request Type** Two types are available.
+**Request Type**: Two types are available.

 * Query: Obtain data once when the page loads (suitable for most scenarios).
 * Subscription: Obtain data once when the page loads, and when data in the database meeting the condition changes, it will be automatically pushed to the page (suitable for automatically obtaining the latest chat records and other specific scenarios).

-**Data Limit** Refers to the maximum number of data entries to obtain, ranging from 1 to unlimited.
+**Data Limit**: Refers to the maximum number of data entries to obtain, ranging from 1 to unlimited.

 * **If it is 1, a single record entry is returned.**
 * **If it is greater than 1, an array is returned.
 To retrieve a specific data entry, you can use the GET\_ITEM formula (see details:** [**Formula**](https://docs.momen.app/data/formula)**).**

-**Data Filters** Multiple filters can be configured.
+**Data Filters**: Multiple filters can be configured.

 * Conditional: The condition for filtering; the filter that meets the condition will take effect.
 * Filter: Refers to obtaining data that meets the filter condition when extracting data from the database.